kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/grpc/grpc-to-json.md

 * The resource to delete should be provided as part of the URL path.
 * All remaining request parameters should be mapped to URL query parameters.
 * No request body can be provided.
-* The Delete method immediately removes
-*
-* The Delete method takes a resource name and zero or more parameters, and deletes or schedules for deletion the specified resource.
-The Delete method should return google.protobuf.Empty.
+* The Delete method immediately removes the resource.

-An API should not rely on any information returned by a Delete method, as it cannot be invoked repeatedly.

-HTTP mapping:

-All remaining request message fields shall map to the URL query parameters.

-If the Delete method immediately removes the resource, it should return an empty response.
+* The Delete method should return an empty response (`google.protobuf.Empty`).
-If the Delete method initiates a long-running operation, it should return the long-running operation.
-If the Delete method only marks the resource as being deleted, it should return the updated resource.

 ### Example for deleting a resource